wilhelmtornblom/devops24/examinations/18/README.md

 You don't need to worry about FQCN and namespaces in this examination.

+### QUESTION B Answer:
+I began with creating the module directory ``` mkdir -p ~/.ansible/plugins/modules ``` and copied the anagrammer.py file to it ``` cp library/anagrammer.py ~/.ansible/plugins/modules/ ``` then I created 18-anagrammer-test.yml playbook and wrote two tasks that uses the anagrammer module and two that outputs the result.

 # QUESTION C

 Create a playbook called `18-anagrammer.yml` that uses this module.